Adirondack Ecological Center

 Graduate Research Topic

-I will be measuring avian bioacoustic diversity at boreal lowland wetland sites in New York State's Adirondack Park.
-I plan to employ soundscape ecology methods as a means of detecting rare boreal bird species and as a way to record the level of anthropogenic noise at wetland sites in areas with differing Land Use Classifications as determined by the Adirondack Park Agency.
-This research will improve understanding of how avian acoustic diversity may vary depending on differences in land ownership and corresponding human activities.
+I am examining the soundscape ecology of boreal lowland wetland sites in New York State's Adirondack Park.
+Analysis of automated digital sound recordings obtained from 20+ wetland sites will allow me to quantify bioacoustic diversity, boreal bird species richness, and several other acoustic metrics at a landscape scale.
+I will also be able to determine the level of anthropogenic noise at wetland sites with differing Land Use Classifications as designated by the Adirondack Park Agency.
+This research will improve understanding of how both biological sound diversity and anthropogenic noise may vary depending on differences in land ownership and corresponding human activities.
+Finally, I will be able to examine how Adirondack wetland soundscapes change temporally at hourly, daily, and monthly scales.

 Graduate Research Topic